 Frankly, the biggest sign came from Colin himself, in the wake of the aforementioned shitstorm, when he Tweeted out an image of the Moultrie Flag, a symbol of both liberty and separation.

 — Colin Moriarty (@notaxation) 9 March 2017

-As painful as it is, though, Colin’s departure might, ultimately, prove to have been for the best.
+As disappointing as it is, though, Colin’s departure might, ultimately, prove to have been for the best.

-Though many — myself included — have talked about this as an incredible tragedy, Colin is not dead.
+Though many — myself included — have talked about this as an incredible tragedy, Colin isn't dead.
 We might hear from him a little less for awhile, but he’s not going anywhere, and, set free, he can do pretty much whatever he likes.

 I can’t wait to see what that is.

-Though the cynic in me can’t help but wonder if it everything is quite as it seems, Colin’s brief on-screen departure on The Morning Show, and the subsequent conversation around it, reminded me why I loved Kinda Funny; it’s why much of the above was so painful to write, because though we all have our own opinions on what happened, and what will follow, everyone’s suffering in the wake of this mess.
+Though the cynic in me can't help but wonder if it everything is quite as it seems, Colin’s brief on-screen departure on The Morning Show, and the subsequent conversation around it, reminded me why I loved Kinda Funny; it’s why much of the above was so tough to write, because though we all have our own opinions on what happened — and what will follow — everyone's suffering in the wake of this mess.